 IBATR: Your Critical Thinking Primer

-This site and the book Barack vs. the Anti-PC reside on a foundation of critically thoughtful communication.
+This site and my books reside on a foundation of critically thoughtful communication.
 This is communication that consistently incorporates the principles of critical thinking and best supports the ethical, accurate transfer of information.

 Critically thoughtful communication does not involve intellectual hoop-jumping or mental gymnastics that only lawyers, philosophers, or Mensa members understand.
 It’s a simple form of critical thinking that anyone should use to cut through the uncastrated adult male bovine excreta and get to the most accurate possible version of the truth regarding any given issue or question.